Title IX FAQs

 Sanctions may be imposed on individuals who knowingly or with reckless disregard for the truth make false accusations of sexual misconduct.
 Just because a complaint cannot be proven does not mean that it is false.

-- Can I file a confidential complaint?
+- Can I file an anonymous complaint?

 - What if I am retaliated against?

-Individuals who report sexual misconduct or who are involved in the investigation as witnesses are protected against retaliation by college policy as well as state and federal law.
+Individuals who report sexual harassment or who are involved in the investigation as witnesses are protected against retaliation by college policy as well as state and federal law.
 The College will take appropriate corrective action toward those individuals who retaliate against someone because he or she filed a complaint, encouraged someone to file a complaint, served as a witness in an investigation, or otherwise participated in an investigation.
-If you feel you are being retaliated against, contact the TJC Office of Human Resources immediately at 903-510-2186 or the TJC Office of Student Affairs at 903-510-2525, or Campus Safety at 903-510-2258.
+If you feel you are being retaliated against, contact the TJC Office of Human Resources immediately at 903-510-3155 or the TJC Office of Student Affairs at 903-510-2525, or Campus Safety at 903-510-2258.

 - What should I do if I feel in danger?